cfpb/design-system/docs/pages/data-visualization-1.md

       A data visualization may appear as a static image, such as in a report or social media graphic, or as an interactive graphic, such as on a web page detailing [origination activity for auto loans](https://www.consumerfinance.gov/data-research/consumer-credit-trends/auto-loans/origination-activity/).
     variations: []
-use_cases: >-
-  It is critical to choose the correct visualization for your data.
-Make sure you understand the data and the relationship of your data before you decide how to visualize it.
-It's also important to ensure your data visualization communicates a main point that users can easily recognize and walk away with.

-  Occasionally, data visualization isn’t the best approach.
-A well-crafted sentence or table may work better to convey a specific point or precise numerical interpretation.
-Graphs are most useful when you want the user to walk away with a general sense of the data and to interpret patterns.

-  ### Audience

-  Consider your audience when creating a visualization.

-  * Who is your audience?

-  * What is their familiarity with data visualization?

-  * How much information do they need?

-  #### General public

-  If your user group is general (i.e. the American public), stick with basic and most common chart types that people can easily understand.
-Adding emphasis and labels will help highlight the point of the visual and tell the story of the information.
-Consider using multiple simple charts to step the user through the data, rather than one big complex visualization.

-  #### Specific users

-  If your data visualization is designed with a specific audience in mind, take into consideration their familiarity with the data, visualization types, and terminology used to label and describe data.
-More complex stories might necessitate more complex visuals, however, this does not mean it should lack emphasis.
 guidelines: >-
   Whether you’re using Excel, Tableau, D3.js, or any other program, follow these guidelines to create effective and consistent data visualizations.